 Millennials have the undeserved reputation of being lazy.
 They’re waiting for the world to come to them instead of going after their dreams, say their critics but statistics show otherwise.

 According to the Bureau of Labor Statistics, millennials were more likely to be employed and to work full time than non-millennials 2017.
-And, a Pew Research study shows that millennials are more educated than previous generations.
+And, a study shows that millennials are more educated than previous generations.

 They ARE Addicted to Technology